TrtxP/Testing-.NET-v10.0-pre4-version/README.md

 # Testing .NET 10.0

-## New features
+## New Features

 - Pattern matching using new operators such as `not`, `or`, and `and`.
 - Enhanced `switch` expression with pattern matching support.
-- Tesing new features of .NET 10.0 (preview 4, build 25258.110) in VS Code.
+- Testing new features of .NET 10.0 (Preview 4, build 25258.110) in VS Code.

 ## Requirements